Skip to main content

 Admissions Requirements

-*Applicants who pass and complete the Fundamentals of Programming courses ITIS 5101 Foundations of Programming and ITIS 5135 Web-based Application Design and Development are considered having met the equivalent coursework requirement.
+*Applicants who pass and complete the Fundamentals of Programming courses ITIS 5101 Foundations of Programming and ITIS 5135 Web-based Application Design and Development are considered to have met the equivalent coursework requirement.

 *Applicants who demonstrate relevant work experience in applying or developing computing and information technology may be able to substitute their relevant work experience for the specific requirements, subject to review by the Graduate Program Director.